hristoyankov/hristoyankov.github.io/_drafts/why-bothering-blogging.md

 II.
 Self improvement
 --------------------

-English is not the native language here in Bulgaria and having and English blog is great opportunity to improve my vocabulary and writing skills.
+English is not the native language here in Bulgaria and having an English blog is great opportunity to improve my vocabulary and writing skills.

 III.
 Missing CS foundations
 ---------------------------